smarthomeNG/plugins/smlx/README.md

 - 2019-10-18 Modified parsing.
 Not only OBIS codes ending with 255 (FF) are parsed now.
              Added conversion of 'valTime' into actual time string.
 Introduced new attribute `date_offset` for plugin.yaml for actual time calculation.
              Modified debug messages for better readability.
+- 2019-10-24 Fixed issue with calculation of actualTime.
+Fixed misinterpretation of Client-ID as OBIS code.
+- 2019-10-29 Added properties for Smartmeter status

 ## Hardware